 Massachusetts

-Security deposit timelines in Massachusetts
+Security deposit return in Massachusetts: 30-day deadline

 Your landlord generally has 30 days in Massachusetts to return your security deposit or any balance after the tenancy ends.
 DepositsBack.app helps you take the next step: a state-specific security deposit notice sent by USPS Certified Mail, with tracking that stays attached to your case.
 This page summarizes general information from Massachusetts General Laws Chapter 186 § 15B and official state sources.